 The Wolverine State has a rich gambling tradition and lawmaker are well aware of the money that can be generated for public funds by legal and regulated gambling.
 Throughout 2018, momentum has been slowly building.
-As the debate among legislators continues and the discussions with Indian tribes are completed, Michigan is moving into 2019 in the position to get a legalization bill ready to go.
+As the debate among legislators continues and the discussions with Indian tribes are completed.

 After the success of bills involving online gaming and fantasy sports in 2018, the future looks bright for sports betting fans in Michigan.